What We Like About the Snowball Method of Paying Down Debt

 The Avalanche Method

 The avalanche method involves making a list of all your debts in order of interest rate.
 The first debt on your list should be the one with the highest interest rate.
-You then pay extra on that first debt, while continuing to pay the minimum on all the others.
+You then pay extra on that first debt, while continuing to pay at least the minimum on all the others.
 When you fully pay off that first debt, you apply your extra payment to the debt with the next highest interest rate, and so on.

 This method can potentially save more on interest payments in the long run.
 However, it requires discipline and may take longer to see significant progress compared to the snowball method.